-The 40th Immanuel Arts Festival is only a week away.
-A popular and well-known event on the Coast’s cultural calendar, the event will run from 20 to 23 May and there's something for every budget.
-A lavish Gala Opening will be held on Thursday 20 May before the Festival opens to the public on Friday 21 to Sunday 23 May.
+The 40th Immanuel Arts Festival was an enormous success.
+A popular and well-known event on the Coast’s cultural calendar, a sell-out Gala Opening was held on Thursday 20 May before the Festival opened to the public on Friday 21 to Sunday 23 May.

-This year’s feature artists are Artist in Focus Chris Blake and Artists in Residence Justin Bruhn and Odessa Mahony-de Vries, a graduate of Immanuel Lutheran College and an established artist who in 2019, won Best Painting at the Festival.
+This year’s feature artists were Artist in Focus Chris Blake and Artists in Residence Justin Bruhn and Odessa Mahony-de Vries, a graduate of Immanuel Lutheran College and an established artist who in 2019, won Best Painting at the Festival.

-For the first time, a Student Artist in Focus will appear – Immanuel Year 11 student Libby Evans.
+For the first time, a Student Artist in Focus appeared – Immanuel Year 11 student Libby Evans.
 Libby is an extraordinary young artist who won Most Outstanding Work of Festival in 2019 with her wearable art piece, X-Radiance.
 Libby was also a Finalist in the 2021 Stanthorpe Art Prize and in 2019, placed second in a national wearable art competition.

 “In 2019, the Festival had a 30% increase in artist entries and nearly $25,000 of local artwork was sold,” said Principal Colin Minke.

-“Our festival shows that there is a demand for community arts events where artists can enter a range of categories including painting, mixed media, sculpture, photography, wearable and creative arts,” he said.
+“Our festival shows that there is demand for community arts events where artists can enter a range of categories including painting, mixed media, sculpture, photography, wearable and creative arts,” he said.

 Chris Blake is a master pastellist with the Pastel Society of Australia; an acclaimed artist who works mostly in oils and pastels, Chris paints landscapes and human-interest subjects.